 Four Letter Word Coffee

-A small, Avondale coffee shop serving up tasty Turkish coffee
+A small, Avondale coffee shop serving up tasty beverages

 With only two locations in the world—one in Turkey, and the other here in Chicago—it’s safe to say that Four Letter Word Coffee is unique.
-They’re known for serving up phenomenal coffee, including classic lattes, iced coffee and cold brew, and Turkish coffee.
+They’re known for serving up phenomenal coffee, including classic lattes, iced coffee, and cold brew.